 Radiculopathy is often caused by a stenosis or 'narrowing' of the space between each vertebra called the intervertebral foramina or 'IVF.'

-Stenosis occurs when the IVF are narrowed by the bone spurs, displaced vertebra, or a thickening of spinal ligaments or other tissues.
+Stenosis occurs when the IVF is narrowed by the bone spurs, displaced vertebra, or thickening of spinal ligaments or other tissues.

-Chiropractic care can be an effective treatment for bulging or herniated discs as well as vertebral misalignment or joint dysfunction.
+Chiropractic care can be an effective treatment for bulging or herniated discs and vertebral misalignment or joint dysfunction.
 Improvements in these conditions can relieve nerve root pressure and improve symptoms of radiculopathy.